devstaff-crete/DevStaff-Heraklion/meetups/meetup02-NodeJS/nodejs-tutorial.md

 undefined
 >
 ```
-You can use this console the same way you used Chrome's console.
+You can use this console pretty much in the same way you used Chrome's console.

-### Alternative (cooler) way
+### Alternative (cooler!) way

 Node.js can also be installed through nvm.
 Its initials mean Node Version Manager and the project contains scripts to manage multiple node versions.
 Go to the [github page of nvm](https://github.com/creationix/nvm) if you want to be awesome and use nvm.